Door handle and bannister

 • Avoid: Ammonia-based cleaners and paper towels.

-• Clean: Wipe with diluted vinegar or an all-purpose cleaner, following the grain.
+• Clean: Wipe with an all‑purpose cleaner (or warm soapy water), following the grain.

-• Polish: Buff with a few drops of olive oil or a plant-based polish.
+• Polish: Buff with a tiny amount of plant‑based polish if you use one.

 • Avoid: Abrasive powders, scrubbers, or bleach.